ANOTHER MEDICAL FIX NOT SUPPORTED BY EVIDENCE – SUBOXONE FOR THE OPIOID CRISIS

 - Measure of retention over 180 days

-- UDS reports through 180 days for: heroin or oxycodone, alcohol, amphetamines, barbiturates, benzodiazepines, cannabinoids, and cocaine
+- Urine drug screen (UDS) reports through 180 days for: heroin or oxycodone, alcohol, amphetamines, barbiturates, benzodiazepines, cannabinoids, and cocaine

-Some key features to note about this study:
+Some key features and outcomes to note about this study:

 – Across 34 natural community settings, external validity should be relatively high